Curfew enters 11th day: OIC, Amnesty urge Modi to end lockdown, blackout in IHK

 The commission is further appalled by the worsening humanitarian situation, arising from long curfews and closure of economic and social activities, which are causing severe hardships for the patients to reach hospitals and general population to replenish food and fuel supplies.

-The Amnesty International (AI) has urged Indian Prime Minister Narendra Modi to immediately lift the communication blackout, imposed in Indian Occupied Kashmir (IOK) since August 5.
+The Amnesty International (AI) has urged Indian Prime Minister Narendra Modi to immediately lift the communication blackout, imposed in Indian Held Kashmir (IHK) since August 5.

 In a series of tweets on India’s Independence Day on Thursday, the human rights watchdog said Narendra Modi must review his decision and end the communication blockade if he believes that his decisions regarding J&K had the support of the people of India.